 Throughout this work, our main focus will be on paths and cycles.
 This may at first seem highly restrictive, but as we will show in Section~\ref{sec:trees}, once we understand $\LCL$ problems in paths and cycles, through reductions we will also gain understanding on so-called edge-checkable problems in rooted trees.

 In cycles and paths, there are only three possible round complexities: $O(1)$, $\Theta(\log^* n)$, or $\Theta(n)$~\cite{Balliu2019decidable}.
-Randomness does not help in cycles and paths---this is a major difference in comparison with trees, in which there are $\LCL$ problems in which randomness helps exponentially~\cite{chang16exponential}.
+Randomness does not help in cycles and paths---this is a major difference in comparison with trees, in which there are $\LCL$ problems in which randomness helps exponentially~\cite{BEPS16,chang16exponential,PettieS-trianglefree}.

-If our input is a \emph{labeled} path or cycle, the round complexity is known to be decidable, but unfortunately it is at least $\PSPACE$-hard \cite{Balliu2019decidable}.
-On the other hand, the round complexity of $\LCL$s on \emph{unlabeled directed cycles} has a simple graph-theoretic characterization \cite{Brandt2017}.
+If our input is a \emph{labeled} path or cycle, the round complexity is known to be decidable, but unfortunately it is at least $\PSPACE$-hard~\cite{Balliu2019decidable}.
+On the other hand, the round complexity of $\LCL$s on \emph{unlabeled directed cycles} has a simple graph-theoretic characterization~\cite{Brandt2017}.

-However, many questions are left open by prior work, and these are the questions that we will resolve in this work: \begin{itemize}[noitemsep] \item What happens in \emph{undirected} cycles? \item What happens if we study \emph{paths} instead of cycles? \item Can we also characterize the \emph{existence} of a solution for all graphs in a graph class? \end{itemize} To illustrate these questions, consider the following problems that can be expressed as $\LCL$s: \begin{itemize}[noitemsep] \item $\Pi_\Ptwocol$: finding a proper $2$-coloring, \item $\Pi_\Porient$: finding a globally consistent orientation. \end{itemize} The round complexity of $\Pi_\Ptwocol$ is $\Theta(n)$ both in cycles and paths, regardless of whether they are directed or undirected, while the complexity of $\Pi_\Porient$ is $\Theta(n)$ in the undirected setting but it becomes $O(1)$ in the directed setting.
+However, many questions are left open by prior work, and these are the questions that we will resolve in this work: \begin{itemize}[noitemsep] \item What happens in \emph{undirected} cycles? \item What happens if we study \emph{paths} instead of cycles? \item Can we also characterize the \emph{existence} of a solution for all graphs in a graph class? \end{itemize} To illustrate these questions, consider the following problems that can be expressed as $\LCL$s: \begin{itemize}[noitemsep] \item $\Pi_\Ptwocol$: finding a proper $2$-coloring, \item $\Pi_\Porient$: finding a globally consistent orientation (i.e., an orientation of edges such that it does not contain a node with two incoming or outgoing edges). \end{itemize} The round complexity of $\Pi_\Ptwocol$ is $\Theta(n)$ both in cycles and paths, regardless of whether they are directed or undirected, while the complexity of $\Pi_\Porient$ is $\Theta(n)$ in the undirected setting but it becomes $O(1)$ in the directed setting.
 Problems $\Pi_\Ptwocol$ and $\Pi_\Porient$ are always solvable on paths, and $\Pi_\Porient$ is always solvable on cycles, but if we have an odd cycle, then a solution to $\Pi_\Ptwocol$ does not exist.
 In particular, for $\Pi_\Ptwocol$ there are infinitely many solvable instances and infinitely many unsolvable instances.
-Our goal in this work is to develop a framework that enables us to make this kind of observations automatically for any given $\LCL$ problem.
+Our goal in this work is to develop a framework that enables us to make these kind of observations \emph{automatically} for any given $\LCL$ problem.